draios/sysdig-cloud-scripts/user_creation/README.md

 }
 ```

 To create a user record, at minimum, you must specify a username and password.
 The username should be a valid email address, unless you have LDAP authentication enabled in which case a simple username is also permitted.
-If successful, the call to the API will echo back a JSON record for the successfully-created user.
+If successful, the call to the API will echo back a JSON object for the successfully-created user.

 ```
 # ./create_user.sh -u jdoe@example.local -p JoeInitPasswd